-- New Policy and Procedure Updates: Last month, we posted an updated version of the Policies and Procedures document, some of the highlights of which are detailed below.
-In addition, there are updates since the document was last published.
-They are: - o Processing of Deceased Claims: - Converting deceased claims to Personal Injury ("Pl") claims: In the past, if you filed a wrongful death claim and we determined it was not timely registered (i.e., because it was registered more than two years from the date of death), or that the victim's cause of death was not clearly related to his/her eligible condition, we would automatically convert the claim to a PI claim and process it as such.
+- New Policy and Procedure Updates: Last month, we posted an updated version of the Policies and Procedures document.
+Listed below are new updates since the document was last published: - Processing of Deceased Claims: - Converting deceased claims to Personal Injury ("PI") claims: In the past, if you filed a wrongful death claim and we determined it was not timely registered (i.e., because it was registered more than two years from the date of death), or that the victim's cause of death was not clearly related to his/her eligible condition, we would automatically convert the claim to a PI claim and process it as such.
 We recently decided that we will, instead, continue to treat and process these claims as wrongful death claims and issue an eligibility denial on the wrongful death claim because it is untimely or because the cause of death does not appear related to an eligible condition.
 This will allow you an opportunity to appeal that decision.
 Only if we determine, post-appeal, that it cannot properly proceed as a wrongful death claim will we convert the claim to a PI claim.
+Alternatively, as the denial letter will explain, if the claimant does not want to appeal or continue to pursue the deceased claim, he/she can request that the VCF evaluate the claim for compensation of personal injury losses only (i.e., losses that were suffered by the victim prior to death) by submitting an amendment that includes a written statement that he/she does not intend to pursue compensation for losses associated with the victim's death.
 We are making this change because we realized that it is much more efficient to determine at the eligibility stage whether or not the claim will proceed as a wrongful death claim, rather than processing it as a PI claim only to then re-process it as a wrongful death claim once additional information is received during compensation review, as part of an amendment, or during a post-award appeal.